mciccarelli/ciccarel.li/README.md

-# ciccarel.li -- portfolio site
+# portfolio site

-Isomorphic React app built with [Next.js](https://github.com/zeit/next.js)
+isomorphic javascript app built with [next.js](https://github.com/zeit/next.js)

-## How to use
+## how to use

-Install it and run:
+install it and run:

 ```bash
 npm install